Juan Santos Atahualpa: Disappearance of Juan Santos

 Since the year 1756 nothing was known about Juan Santos.
 Viceroy Manso de Velasco, in memory of him dated 1761, wrote: "since 1756 ... the rebellious Indian has not been felt and his situation and even his existence are unknown."
 One idea says that there was an uprising among the rebels and that Juan Santos had to order the death of Antonio Gatica, his lieutenant, and other men for possible treason.

 The most varied versions ran on the end of Juan Santos.
 One of them affirms that he died in Metraro, the victim of a stone fired with a sling in a public celebration; others claim that he was poisoned.
 Another possibility is that he died of old age.
 It is even said that he would have had a kind of mausoleum in Metraro, where his human remains rested and were the object of veneration.

-His disappearance and probable death had legendary and wonderful overtones, in the memory of the mountaineers.
-For some he had not passed away, believing that he was immortal.
+His disappearance and probable death had legendary and wonderful overtones in the memory of the mountaineers.
+For some he had not died, believing that he was immortal.
 For others he would have ascended to heaven surrounded by clouds, and would return to earth in the future.

-Fray José Miguel Salcedo asserted that when he arrived at San Miguel del Cunivo he was received by fourteen canoes with some eighty men with strange displays of rejoicing, including two captains of the rebel, who assured him that Juan Santos «… died in Metraro, and asking them to where he had gone they told me that to hell, and that in front of them his body disappeared, fuming ... ».
+Fray José Miguel Salcedo asserted that when he arrived at San Miguel del Cunivo he was received by fourteen canoes with some eighty men with strange displays of rejoicing, including two captains of the rebel, who assured him that Juan Santos «... died in Metraro, and asking them to where he had gone they told me that to hell, and that in front of them his body disappeared, fuming ... ».

 Treaties of Juan Santos Atahualpa

 As for Juan Santos's alleged dealings with the English, there is no further documentary information to confirm it.
 It is possible, however, to make some assumptions based on certain circumstances that occurred at the time, as Francisco Loayza does.

 It is known, for example, the longstanding struggle that the English had with the Spanish, in search of greater trade and new markets in America, jealously guarded by the colonial.
 A series of agreements and concessions that remind us of the ship permission that was granted by the Spanish Crown to England after the signing of the Treaty of Utrecht.
 These of course made up the facts not unknown to the well informed and educated Juan Santos Atahualpa.
-What is recorded about him says, "he spoke with the English, who agreed to help him by sea, and that he would come by land, gathering his people, in order to save his crown”.
+What is recorded about him says, "he spoke with the English, who agreed to help him by sea, and that he would come by land, gathering his people, in order to save his crown".
 For Loayza, this pact is not unlikely due to the above-mentioned events and could have been established in 1741.